Mayavan/RRT-star-path-planning-with-turtlebot/ReadMe.md

 # RRT* implementation on turtlebot3

-RRT* on Project 2 is done in Matlab
+RRT* is implemented in Matlab and with ROS + turtlebot simulation

 Project 5 is done in ROS and Gazebo with C++